Account Information page

 • Personal data page - This page contains personal data that a portal member will be able to view on the Account Information page, on the Export personal data tab, and export it to Excel.
 You can create several grid pages if necessary.
 Grid will be displayed one under another, and if export to Excel, each grid will be exported to a separate Excel sheet.

-To create an Account Information and related pages (based on hierarchy example 1)
+To create an Account Information and related pages (based on the hierarchy example above)

 2. Select the icon next to the node with the icon (or select and hold (or right-click) the node, and then select Create).